 When visitors enter your website via a mobile device, are they able to navigate around and read your content with ease?
 In 2017, a little over 50% of website traffic was generated through mobile phones.
-If your website isn’t mobile-friendly with a responsive website design, your turning away half of the users that try to visit your site, which negatively impacts your website bounce-rate, sales, and engagement.
+If your website isn’t mobile-friendly with a responsive website design, you're turning away half of the users who try to visit your site, which negatively impacts your website bounce rate, sales, and engagement.
 A responsive website allows users to access your site via mobile phone, tablet, laptop, or other platforms while creating a consistent customer experience every time a user visits your site.

 3. Your website has long load times.

 If your website takes longer than 3 seconds to load, you could be losing nearly half of your visitors.
 Users today expect things to be available right when they want and need them.
 And your web pages are no exception.
 It’s pretty simple: the faster the speed of your website, the happier your visitors will be.
 Fresh, optimized page load time leads to noticeable improvements in customer experience, conversion rates, and ultimately, your sales revenue.

 4. You can’t find your own website on Google.

 The whole reason you’re online is so customers and prospects can find you there.
 If you type your brand name into Google and your site doesn’t appear as one of the top 5 results – you have a major problem!
 Accessing your site is how your customers find information about your business, figure out how to get in touch with you, and potentially purchase your products/services.
 An effective optimization strategy will help your brand name rank high and drive visitors to your site.